Zichqec/YAYA_Fundamentals/module_09_saori/02_saori-basic.md

 First, you need to have the proxy saori and your chosen SAORI-Basic in the same folder as your yaya.dll, or in a subfolder.
 Then, you can use `FUNCTIONEX` to call the proxy SAORI.
 The first argument will be the relative filepath to the proxy SAORI.
 Then, the second argument is the relative filepath to the SAORI-basic to call.
 The proxy SAORI will use this to run the SAORI-basic.
 After that, you can start writing any arguments that your chosen SAORI-basic needs.

 For this example, I will use the SAORI [histomachine](https://github.com/ecclysium/histomachine).
-This SAORI creates histograms from the data you input, and saves them as png files.
+This SAORI creates histograms from the data you input, and saves them as files.
+In this case we will save the output as png files, but other types are possible too.

 ```c
 OnMakeGraph